naiyt/heroku_job_governator/README.md

 If using ActiveJob you must still set your `queue_adapter` correctly (e.g., `:delayed_job` or `:sidekiq`).
 Then you add this mixin to your `ActiveJob` class: `include HerokuJobGovernator::Hooks::ActiveJob`

+### Scaling With Rake Tasks

+Generally the jobs should be able to scale the workers themselves.
+But if there was ever a problem (e.g., the Heroku API was down or a worker was restarted while trying to scale) that could get missed.
+To get around that there are rake tasks that you can run to scale on a scheduled basis:

+`bundle exec rake heroku_job_governator:scale_down`

+`bundle exec rake heroku_job_governator:scale_up`

 ## Development

 TODO - fill this out